Using radar to study glaciers

 For several years, ETH researchers have made their way up to the High Altitude Research Station Jungfraujoch to study the upper part of the Aletsch Glacier using a variety of radar technologies and systems.
 These visits also serve to develop new methods and to gather reference data for satellite radar systems.

 The researchers use this data for various purposes, including the creation of topographic maps known as digital elevation models.
-Based on these representations of the Earth’s surface, the researchers can determine the thickness of the Aletsch Glacier and calculate the shrinkage of the glacier over time.
+Based on these representations of the Earth’s surface, the researchers can determine the topography of the Aletsch Glacier and calculate the shrinkage of the glacier over time.

 Even if the ice only shifted a few millimetres, the ETH radar systems would still be sensitive enough to detect it.
 “Our measurements show that the glacier is moving at a rate of 8 to 12 millimetres an hour, which is somewhere between 20 and 30 centimetres a day,” says Mas i Sanz, a doctoral student who is currently on her third Jungfraujoch measurement campaign.
 But this figure varies significantly from one location to the next: up here at the top of the glacier, the ice is still moving relatively slowly, but in other parts not covered by the radar, the Aletsch Glacier is slipping towards the valley at an average rate of 80 centimetres a day.